-CHARGE has become the most common cause of congenital deaf-blindness (after "other" and "unknown").
-These difficulties are present due to missing or malformed semi-circular canals and otoliths.
+CHARGE is the most common genetic cause of congenital deafblindness.
+Missing or malformed semi-circular canals and otoliths is nearly universal.
 Swallowing difficulties are common due to cranial nerve dysfunction.
 Other problems include gastroesophageal reflux, airway difficulties, chronic otitis media, sinusitis, detached retina, scoliosis, chronic constipation with megacolon, and sleep disturbances.

 Cranial nerve anomalies are common in CHARGE with as many as 92% having symptoms of at least one anomaly.
-It is speculated that in some cases all 12 cranial nerves might be affected, but the most common are I, V, VII, VIII, and IX/X.
+It is speculated that in some cases all 12 cranial nerves might be affected, but the most common are I, V, VII, VIII, and IX/X. Blake (personal communication) maintains CHARGE could be called Cranial Nerve Anomalous Syndrome.